MIDL Insight Meditation

 Take three slow breaths in your belly, just as you did in your previous meditations, to help you relax and become more present in your body.
 Just here, now.
 It will make you feel more present, calm your mind's wandering, and strengthen your mindfulness.

-During Days 11-14, your meditation remains the same, except this time you commit to 20 minutes to add the step of taking full breaths into your chest, to change stress breathing patterns, so that your body naturally rests in a relaxed state throughout the day.
+During Days 11-14, your meditation remains the same, except this time you commit to 20 minutes, adding the step of taking full breaths into your chest.
+This helps change stress breathing patterns, allowing your body to rest in a relaxed state throughout the day naturally.

 .............................................